Long journeys can be exhausting, annoying or… fun and relaxing; it all depends on how you choose to make them.

 For music and entertaining yourself on the long journey.

 Although I find them very useful, after some time they get very uncomfortable.
 You can choose to take two pairs of headphones and switch them from time to time when they get uncomfortable.
+I found some over-the-ear headphones that are very comfortable, but they are quite huge and on a small head… they definitely won’t look good.

-7. Travel pillow
+7. Travel Pillow

-On a long journey you will want to have some sleep.
+On a long journey, you will want to have some sleep.
 It won’t be the best nap ever, but it will be better than nothing and you can take some items with you that will help you.
 A travel pillow is a must for long journeys when you have to take a nap.

 Tip: For a better nap, try a face mask and some ear plugs.
 They can do wonders!